5l1v3r1/Killers.cc-Private-Src-Leak/README.md

 The "Legit AA" tickbox does not do anything.

+If Your Chams are black go to Video settings, and set Your Shaders to HIGH.

+DON'T put the configs in the Killers folder, put them in the cfg folder.(Put it in Desktop, Along with KIllers.)

 If You go to Thirdperson, make sure to enable Real Angles to see Your "Fake".(Your player model is what the enemy see's on their screen.)

 Resolver dosen't work.